Blockchain-Technology-Lab/consensus-decentralization/docs/setup.md

 Ethereum and Cardano.
 If the `ledgers` argument is omitted, then all supported ledgers are analyzed.
 - The `timeframe` argument should be of the form `YYYY-MM-DD` (month and day can be omitted).
-For example, `--timeframe 2022` would run the analysis for the year 2022, while `--timeframe 2022-02` would do it for the month of February 2022.
-If the `timeframe` argument is omitted, then a monthly analysis is performed for each month between January 2018 and the current month.
+For example, `--timeframe 2022` would run the analysis for the year 2022, while `--timeframe 2022-02` would do it for the month of February 2022 and `--timeframe 2022-02-03` would do it for a single day (Feburary 3rd 2022).
+If the `timeframe` argument is omitted, then a monthly analysis is performed for each month between January 2010 and the current month or the subset of this time period for which relevant data exists.

+Additionally, there are four flags that can be used to customize an execution:
+- `--force-parse` forces the re-parsing of all raw data files, even if the corresponding parsed data files already exist.
+This can be useful for when raw data gets updated for some blockchain.
+By default, this flag is set to False and the tool only parses blockchain data for which no parsed data file exists.
+- `--force-map` forces the re-mapping of all parsed data files, even if the corresponding mapped data files already exist.
+This can be useful for when mapping info is updated for some blockchain.
+By default, this flag is set to False and the tool only performs the mapping when the relevant mapped data files do not exist.
-The script will print the output of each implemented metric for the specified ledgers and timeframe.
+- `--plot` enables the generation of graphs at the end of the execution.
+Specifically, the output of each implemented metric is plotted for the specified ledgers and timeframe, as well as the block production dynamics for each specified ledger.
+By default, this flag is set to False and no plots are generated.
+- `animated` enables the generation of (additional) animated graphs at the end of the execution.
+By default, this flag is set to False and no animated plots are generated.
+Note that this flag is ignored if `--plot` is set to False.

 All output files can then be found under the `output` directory, which is automatically created the first time the tool is run.